Written by registered nutritionist and skincare specialist Erica Rodriguez

 This is not the case and here's why.
 While marine collagen is most abundant in type I collagen (better for skin), bovine, chicken, and porcine collagen mainly consist of collagen type II, which promotes healthy joints.
 Since our skin is made up of 90% type I collagen, marine would be the preferred source if you're looking to improve skin health and reduce the appearance of wrinkles.

-3. When you start taking collagen supplements, you'll see an immediate improvement in your skin.
+3. When you start taking collagen powder, you'll see an immediate improvement in your skin.

 That would be ideal but in reality, results don’t happen overnight.
 It’s advised to take collagen daily for a period of 6-8 weeks to notice improvements in the skin's appearance.
 Hydrolysed collagen can be added to coffee or any other drink since it easily dissolves in liquid.